MicroHealthLLC/mPATH/README.md

 # Setup
 go to https://your-url/admin

-login with temp account admin@example.com with password password
+login with temp account admin@example.com with password adminPa$$w0rd

 Change, configure and customize your instance.  callback uri for socialmedia setup below.